bluespec/Flute/README.md

-# Flute
+# Open-source RISC-V CPUs from Bluespec, Inc.

-Flute is one of a family of free, open-source RISC-V CPUs created by Bluespec, Inc.
+This is one of a family of free, open-source RISC-V CPUs created by Bluespec, Inc.

 - [Piccolo](https://github.com/bluespec/Piccolo): 3-stage, in-order pipeline

+  Piccolo is intended for low-end applications (Embedded Systems, IoT, microcontrollers, etc.).

 - [Flute](https://github.com/bluespec/Flute): 5-stage, in-order pipeline

+  Flute is intended for low-end to medium applications that require 64-bit operation, an MMU (Virtual Memory) and more performance than Piccolo-class processors.

 - [Bassoon](https://github.com/bluespec/Bassoon): deep, out-of-order pipeline [Coming!]

-Flute is intended for low-end to medium applications that require 64-bit operation, an MMU (Virtual Memory) and more performance than Piccolo-class processors.
+The three repo structures are nearly identical, and the ways to build and run are identical.
+This README is identical--please substitute "Piccolo" or "Flute" or "Basoon" below wherever you see <CPU>.

 ### About the source codes (in BSV and Verilog)